 (Of an alcohol distillation) The last part of the distillation.
 See ‘fractions’ for more information on parts of an alcohol distillation.

-(Product) An extract of plant material dissolved in ethanol.
+(Product) An extract of plant material dissolved in ethanol and water.
 When plant material is steeped in ethanol, it acts as a solvent, extracting the active ingredients.
 Concentrations of between 25–60% ethanol are common, but some may run as high as 90%.